aardappel/lobster/lobster/docs/source/shooter_tutorial.md

 *and* `!` is *not*).

-Then inside the frame loop, we clear the screen (remember that we draw repeatedly), and then we're ready to draw.
-The `[ ]` indicate a vector, in this case with 4 elements, corresponding to RGBA color components (in this case black, with opaque alpha).
+Then inside the frame loop, we clear the screen (remember that we draw repeatedly), and then we're ready to draw. `color_black` is a constant from `color.lobster`, representing a 4 component RGBA.

 ### 2: Drawing and World Space